Joe Colombo (designer): Main works

 Together with his brother Gianni, Colombo developed the idea of prismatic lamps like the lamp Acrilica(1962).
-His first design for Kartell was the chair No.4801 (1963–1967) which consisted of three assembled plywood elements.
+His first design for Kartell was the chair No.4801 (1963–1967), which consisted of three assembled plywood elements.
 The flowing elements of his chair were a foretaste of his later plastic designs, like the chair universale No.4860 (1965–1967), which was the first seating for adults made of ABS.

 Moreover, Colombo produced innovative designs for furniture, lamps, glass, doorknobs, pipes, alarm clocks, and wristwatches.
-He created the professional camera Trisystem (1969), the air conditioner Candy (1970), dinnerware for Alitalia (1970; still in use), as well as an ergonomic and engined printing table.
+He created the professional camera Trisystem (1969), the air conditioner Candy (1970), dinnerware for Alitalia (1970; still in use), as well as an ergonomic and engine-driven printing table.

-Since the beginning of his career Colombo was most interested in living systems.
-His early modular container Combi-Centre of 1963 is an example for that.
+From the beginning of his career, Colombo was most interested in living systems.
+His early modular container Combi-Centre of 1963, is an example of that.
 This preference for furniture systems led to designs like Additional Living System (1967–1968) and the chairs Tube (1969–1970) and Multi (1970), which could be assembled in various positions to get a great number of sitting positions.

-They reflect Colombo's main goal, variability.
+They reflect Colombo's main goal: variability.

-His futuristic designs were integrated micro-living-worlds.
+His futuristic designs were integrated micro-living worlds.
 His Visiona-Livingroom of the future was exhibited at the Visiona-Exhibition of 1969.
-This room consisted of "Barbella-like" space interiors where furniture became structure elements and vice versa.
+This room consisted of "Barbella-like" space interiors where furniture became structural elements and vice versa.
 Traditional furniture was replaced by functional elements like the sitting cubes Night-Cell and Central-Living as well as the Kitchen-Box, to create a dynamic, multifunctional living space.
 The kitchen-box (1963), on wheels and measuring 90x75x75cm, containing a two-burner stovetop, oven, grill, refrigerator, cutting board, pull-out worktop, and storage for cookbooks, knives, and other tools, has recently been reissued, slightly enlarged (96 cm(h)x107cmx65cm), manufactured by Boffi Spa.

+In 1963, Joe Colombo designed the Elda armchair for the Italian brand Comfort.
+This armchair was a pioneering example of a large armchair crafted from moulded fibreglass.
+Joe Colombo took the inspiration for Elda from a visit to a shipyard.

-For his own apartment Colombo designed the units Roto-living and Cabriolet-Bed (both 1969), followed by Total Furnishing Unit, which was presented at the exhibition Italy: The Domestic Landscape at the Museum of Modern Art, New York in 1972.
+For his own apartment, Colombo designed the units Roto-living and Cabriolet-Bed (both 1969), followed by Total Furnishing Unit, which was presented at the exhibition Italy: The Domestic Landscape at the Museum of Modern Art, New York in 1972.
 It presented a complete "living-machine," comprising kitchen, wardrobe, bathroom, and sleeping accommodation, on only 28 square meters.